AzureXX/the-kingdom/README.md

 ### Adding New Resources
 1. Add resource key to `ResourceKey` type
 2. Define resource in `CONFIG.resources`
-3. Add icon to SVG sprite in `page.tsx`
+3. Add icon to SVG sprite in `SvgSprites.tsx`
 4. Update `GameState` type if needed

 ### Adding New Buildings